Efficient Ensemble Conditional Independence Test Framework for Causal Discovery

 From the consensus graph, we extract a comprehensive set of 50 conditionally independent and 50 conditionally dependent pairs for evaluation.
 Similar to Section~\ref{sec:42}, we compare six CIT methods and their two ensemble variants.
 We evaluate performance using precision, recall, and F1-score.
 Precision and recall are defined as $\text{TP}/(\text{TP} + \text{FP})$ and $\text{TP}/(\text{TP} + \text{FN})$, respectively.
 The F1-score is the harmonic mean of the two.
 Here, TP and TN denote correctly identified conditionally dependent and independent instances, respectively, while FP and FN denote incorrect predictions.

-Due to slight randomness in data partitioning within E-CIT, we repeat the process 10 times and report the average.
-Additionally, since RCIT~\citep{RCIT} inherently involves more randomness, we repeat it and its ensemble version 100 times to compute the average.
-Furthermore, we set the ensemble framework parameter to $K=5$ for Dataset A ($n_k \approx 351$) and $K=2$ for Dataset B ($n_k \approx 426$).
+Consistent with our hyperparameter guideline to maintain a subset size $n_k \approx 400$, we set $K=5$ for Dataset A ($n_k \approx 351$) and $K=2$ for Dataset B ($n_k \approx 426$).
 We evaluate E-CIT with both $\alpha = 1.75$ and $\alpha = 2$.
-As the results were identical for the two $\alpha$ values, we report them jointly.
+As the results were stable across these values, we report them jointly.
 Due to the randomness in data partitioning, E-CIT results are averaged over 10 runs.
 RCIT~\citep{RCIT} and its ensemble version are averaged over 100 runs to account for their inherent randomness.
-The results for the two datasets are presented in Tables~\ref{tab:realdata}.
+The results for the two datasets are presented in Tables~\ref{tab:realdata} and \ref{tab:realdata1}.